christinabergmann/Teaching-EMLAR-Modeling/README.md

 Exercises for the computational modeling tutorial at EMLAR2018

-This repository contains files for the Python computational modeling tutorial at [EMLAR (Experimental Methods in Language Acquisition Research)](http://emlar.wp.hum.uu.nl/) at Utrecht University, the Netherlands, in April, 2018, taught by [Christina Bergmann](https://sites.google.com/site/chbergma/) and Ingeborg Roete.
+This repository contains files for the Python computational modeling tutorial at [EMLAR (Experimental Methods in Language Acquisition Research)](http://emlar.wp.hum.uu.nl/) at Utrecht University, the Netherlands, in April, 2019, taught by [Christina Bergmann](https://sites.google.com/site/chbergma/) and Greta Kauffeld.

 This excercise is build to be compatible with MyBinder.
 Click the following link to launch MyBinder